stat545ubc-2024/assignment-b2-andreawongkoo/README.md

 #> 5     9     1       0     0     0     0
 ```

-In this case, the function will summarize the missing values for each
-month, allowing you to understand potential missing data patterns over
+In both cases, the function will return a summary table as a tibble (dataframe) with one row for each group (transmission type or month), showing the count of missing values for each column in the dataset.
+This helps you quickly assess missing data patterns across different groups.
-time.

-### Example 3: Handle Special Grouping Options
+### Example 2: Handle Special Grouping Options

-If you’d like to keep the grouping structure in the output, you can
-specify the `.groups` argument.
-For instance, setting .groups = “keep”
-retains the grouping structure after summarizing the missing values.
+If you’d like to keep the grouping structure in the output, you can optionally specify the `.groups` argument.
+For instance, setting `.groups = "keep"` retains the grouping structure after summarizing the missing values.

 ``` r
 # Count missing values by `Month` and keep grouping structure